GET FREE ESTIMATE

 Let the Air Flow

 Wind is an excellent mosquito repellent, as these pests are not good fliers and will get tossed around even by light breezes.
-As such, tall shrubs, walls and heavy foliage can help mosquitoes thrive by blocking the wind.
+Because of that, tall shrubs, walls and heavy foliage can help mosquitoes thrive by blocking the wind.
 Removing these features entirely - or at least enough of them to allow good airflow - will help you fight back against mosquito onslaughts.
 For porches, decks and other outdoor entertainment areas, add oscillating overhead fans or railing fans to create an unstable environment for mosquitoes that is also decorative.
+(Plus, adding fans can help keep you cool!)

 Enlist the Help of Other Animals

 Make pest control a team effort by offering a friendly habitat for mosquito-eating animals.
-Bat boxes and purple martin birdhouses will entice these creatures to your yard.
-And don't be so quick to rip away spider webs or swat dragonflies, especially if their presence isn't affecting the rest of your landscape.
+For instance, sometimes we get asked, “Do bat houses help with mosquitoes?”
+The answer is yes, bat houses - also sometimes called bat boxes - can help.
+That’s because they help keep these mosquito-eating creatures near your property, thus culling the mosquito population.
+Birdhouses can be helpful too: Purple martin birdhouses, for example, will entice these birds, which also feed on mosquitoes, to your yard.
+And don't be so quick to rip away spider webs or swat dragonflies, especially if their presence isn't affecting the rest of your landscape; they eat mosquitoes too.

 Leave a comment